In September 2022, Google completed rolling out Performance Max, a new type of Ad campaign that replaced most Smart Shopping and Local campaigns.

 3. Select goals

-Google will automatically select some goals, but you should make sure only to keep those that are vital to your campaign.
+Google will automatically select some goals, but you should be sure to only keep those that are vital to your campaign.
 You can remove goals by selecting the three buttons next to them and deleting.

 Read how to create goals.